datachap/newTabBlocker/README.md

 # newTabBlocker
-A simple chrome extension to block all popups in a page.
-It is the solution for all different pages, which generate new tabs and popups
+A simple chrome extension to block all new tabs created in a page.
+It is the solution for all different pages, which generate new tabs and popups by bypassing the usual add blocker.